Navajeevan28/sales-analysis-dashboard/README.md

 -Dashboard Interactions <a href="https://github.com/Navajeevan28/sales-analysis-dashboard/blob/main/Dashboard.png">Dashboard view</a>

 ## Process
-- Import Orders, Customers, and Products CSV files into Power BI, clean the data, and create relationships (Orders as fact table; Customers and Products as dimension tables).
+- Import Orders, Customers, and Products CSV files into Excel, clean the data, and create relationships (Orders as fact table; Customers and Products as dimension tables).
 - Create calculated columns and measures such as Revenue (Quantity × Price), Total Revenue, Average Delivery Time, and Average Order Value.
 - Build visuals (cards, line charts, bar charts, scatter plots, matrix) to answer each business question.
 - Apply filters like Year, City, Product, and Occasion to make the dashboard interactive.